 SECTION 1.
-It is the intent of the general assembly that this act codify the sworn duty and process of this state to interpose to prevent usurpation or encroachment upon this sovereign state by the federal government with respect to second amendment restrictions in violation of state rights in intrastate commerce, culture, federalism, and the constitutional rights of this state's citizens.
+It is the intent of the general assembly that this act codify the sworn duty and process of this state to interpose to prevent usurpation or encroachment upon this sovereign state by the federal government with respect to Second Amendment restrictions in violation of state rights in intrastate commerce, culture, federalism, and the constitutional rights of this state's citizens.

 SECTION 2.
-Pursuant to Section 5(i) of the State Interposition Act, legal encroachment issues resulting from the specific encroachment on the second amendment of the United States Constitution include the following orderly specified issues:
+Pursuant to Section 5(i) of the State Interposition Act, legal encroachment issues resulting from the specific encroachment on the Second Amendment of the United States Constitution include the following orderly specified issues:

-(1) The violation of the rights of citizens to keep and bear arms under the second amendment of the United States Constitution by presidential executive orders and laws of congress regarding background checks of state citizens purchasing, trading, or gifting of guns, or restrictions on gun ammunition, parts or components;
+- (1) The violation of the rights of citizens to keep and bear arms under the Second Amendment of the United States Constitution by Presidential Executive Orders and Laws of Congress regarding background checks of state citizens purchasing, trading, or gifting of guns, or restrictions on gun ammunition, parts or components; - (2) The violation of "dual sovereignty" established by the United States

-(2) The violation of "dual sovereignty" established by the United States Constitution and efforts by the federal government to circumvent such through requirements that include states performing background checks on citizens purchasing guns and further federal regulation of internal matters reserved to the state legislatures; (3) The restriction of rights of state citizens, including citizen rights to keep and bear arms not subject to federal wishes, laws or orders, other restrictions on the number or type of arms, the quantity or quality of ammunition, or other such limitations; and
+Constitution and efforts by the federal government to circumvent such through requirements that include states performing background checks on citizens purchasing guns and further federal regulation of internal matters reserved to the state legislatures;

-(4) Efforts to enforce illegal acts, including federal treaties executed with foreign nations that have no bearing or effect on state citizen rights to keep and bear arms.
-SECTION 3.

-(a) A person who knowingly conspires or acts with the intent of interfering with the state's lawful application of this doctrine, commits a Class E felony, punishable by a minimum of one (1) year and a maximum of thirty-six (36) months.

-(b) In addition to criminal prosecution pursuant to subsection (a), the attorney general and reporter shall pursue a civil action against such person to recover all compensatory damages and punitive damages, calculated as treble damages, in a court of competent jurisdiction.
+- (3) The restriction of rights of state citizens, including citizen rights to keep and bear arms not subject to federal wishes, laws or orders, other restrictions on the number or type of arms, the quantity or quality of ammunition, or other such limitations; and - (4) Efforts to enforce illegal acts, including federal treaties executed with foreign nations that have no bearing or effect on state citizen rights to keep and bear arms.
+SECTION 4. - (a) A person who knowingly conspires or acts to interfere with state interposition of any federal Second Amendment encroachment, pursuant to the State Interposition Act, commits a Class E felony, punishable by a minimum of one (1) year and a maximum of thirty-six (36) months. - (b) In addition to criminal prosecution pursuant to subsection (a), the attorney general and reporter shall pursue a civil action against such person to recover all compensatory damages and punitive damages, calculated as treble damages, in a court of competent jurisdiction.

-SECTION 4.
+SECTION 5.
 If any provision of this act or the application of any provision of this act to any person or circumstance is held invalid, the invalidity shall not affect other provisions or applications of the act that can be given effect without the invalid provision or application, and to that end, the provisions of this act are declared to be severable.

-SECTION 5.
+SECTION 6.
 This act shall take effect upon becoming a law, the public welfare requiring it.